Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 #### Step 1:

-Write a test that expects your validator to return True if it is passed any of the following Id numbers: `2001014800086`, `2909035800085`
+Write a test that expects your validator to return True if it is passed any of the following ID numbers: `2001014800086`, `2909035800085`

 Pseudocode: